modxcms/TinyMCE/README.md

 # TinyMCE

-TinyMCE is currently maintained at [modxcms/TinyMCE](http://github.com/modxcms/TinyMCE).
-Please [go there](http://github.com/modxcms/TinyMCE).
+This Extra is no longer maintained.
+Please use [TinyMCE RTE](https://modx.com/extras/package/tinymcerichtexteditor) instead.